 Whether are one of many who gets a little anxious on chairlifts — which is completely reasonable — or just someone who wants to teach their kids the right way to ride a chairlift, there are a few basic rules.
 We won’t get into chairlift etiquette — we will lave that one for another time.
 Rather, here are a few tips for making sure you and your group stay safe on the lifts.

-- Focus on the mount and dismount.
-The fact is that you are much, much more likely to have a problem on the actual slope than you are on the chairlift.
-Here are a few time-tested tips for making sure you and your family practice chairlift safety.Work on the mount / dismount.
 There are not great statistics on chairlift mishaps, but anecdotes suggest that most issues with chairlift riders happen at the beginning or end of the ride.
 Getting on a chairlift, the chair often comes fast.
 If you are in the wrong position to get on, or have scrambled up to the front of the line and are not ready to sit on the chair, you could have an issue.
 Put your poles in your hand, peek back to see the chair coming, and sit down when you feel the chair approach your legs.
 It is as simple as that.
-As for getting off, it is a good idea to know which way you want to go once you get off the lift, make sure you are not going to run into other riders on your chair, and not be fidgeting with your phone, poles, goggles, etc. when it is your turn to dismount.
+As for getting off the lift, it is a good idea to know which way you want to go once you get off the lift, make sure you are not going to run into other riders on your chair, and not be fidgeting with your phone, poles, goggles, etc. when it is your turn to dismount.
 Once you get off the lift, steadily move away from the space right in front of the dismount area — because within a few seconds, there will be skiers right behind you and they need to be able to move as well.
 It is best to immediately move 20-25 feet to a flat area before stopping to get your bearings, just to be sure that there is space for the next people on the chair behind you.

 Chairlifts are generally pretty safe, but they are not amusement park rides.
 Especially if you are riding with children, you may want to remind them that the only safe way to ride is to face forward.
 We often see kids turning around, joking with the people on the chair behind them, and that makes us pretty nervous.
 Also, never bounce the chair.
 A good chairlift is made of a very heavy cable on pulleys.
 It is not meant to be bounced, something that we sometimes see.
 We don’t want to point fingers, but teenage boys tend to be the offenders on this one.
 The simple old saying that we love — bottom on bottom, and back on back.
 Have your bottom on the chairlift seat, and have your back on against the chairlift back.

 If you are a Nervous Nelly when it comes to chairlifts and have some anxiety when riding them, do some research on the ski area you will be at and try to stick to the right lifts.
 Any type of high-speed lift usually has the bar and often a footrest, which can take a bit of the edge off when riding.
 Also, you will get to know the various lifts, and if there is one in particular that goes higher off the ground than you are comfortable with or has other qualities that bother you, try to find runs you like closer to the lifts that you enjoy riding.
 For people who really hate chairlifts, they might want to focus on a ski area that relies more on gondolas and trams.